 Allied Health Professions Federation Scotland (AHPFS)

-AHPFS represents 12 of the Allied Health Professions in Scotland.
-Collectively AHPs are the third biggest workforce in the NHS and with that we bring breadth, passion, knowledge, and the skills to drive and support change.
+Allied Health Professions Federation Scotland (AHPFS) is made up of 12 professional bodies representing 14 Allied Health Professions.
+There are over 14,000 Allied Health Professionals (AHPs) in Scotland, making us the third largest clinical workforce, and with that we bring breadth, passion, knowledge, and the skills to drive and support change.

 We are arts therapists, dramatherapists, music therapists, orthoptics, dieticians, podiatrists, physiotherapists, speech and language therapists, orthotists and prosthetists, occupational therapists, paramedics, and radiographers.
 We work with people of all ages; we diagnose; we prevent, we treat and we help people live their best lives.